benjaminridel-afk/nak-typst-template/README.md

 # 🎓 NAK Typst Template
 This is a template for Nordakademie transfer papers written in the markup-like typesetting system [Typst](https://github.com/typst/typst).

-Typst is an alternative to LaTeX with a range of advantages such as faster compile times, a comprehensive scripting system similar to languages like JavaScript and user-friendly error messages.
+The template supports both **English** and **German**.

-There are separate files for English as well as German transfer papers.
-The format closely resembles the other official Nordakademie templates and has been used by myself for writing my transfer papers.
+The format closely resembles the other official Nordakademie templates.

-You can find **example** files of how this template looks like in the [Releases](https://github.com/heuerleon/nak-typst-template/releases) of this repo.
+You can find **examples** files of how this template looks like in the [Releases](https://github.com/heuerleon/nak-typst-template/releases) of this repo.

 ## Setup